Antony-M1/django-production-setup/prod_docs/django-with-gunicorn-and-nginx.md

    - In this case, you have to specify the full path to the Gunicorn executable, which is installed within our virtual environment.
    - You will then bind the process to the Unix socket you created within the /run directory so that the process can communicate with Nginx.
    - You log all data to standard output so that the journald process can collect the Gunicorn logs.
 You can also specify any optional Gunicorn tweaks here.
 For example, you specified 3 worker processes in this case:
-3. Finally, you’ll add an [Install] section.
+3. Finally, We’ll add an [Install] section.
    - This will tell systemd what to link this service to if you enable it to start at boot.
 You want this service to start when the regular multi-user system is up and running

 With that, your systemd service file is complete.
 Save and close it now.